mpcsb/testing_branch/_posts/2021-02-14-parameter_optimization_subsampling.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

-Below we can see that if we exclude very low sample sizes – that tend, there is a very significant overlap in the R² scores distributions.
+Below we can see that if we exclude very low sample sizes – there is a very significant overlap in the R² scores distributions.
 In other words, there is plenty of useful information at lower samples.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/hyperparam_sampling/distributions_0.gif" | relative_url }})